 Over 30 million Americans have been laid-off because of the COVID-19 pandemic.
 The job losses have hit the disabled and nearly community particularly hard, as is typical during an economic downturn.
 During recessions, individuals with disabilities are the first to be fired and the last to be rehired.
-If you have a disability or serious medical condition and have lost your job during the coronavirus pandemic, here’s what you need to know about seeking Social Security Disability Benefits.
+If you have a disability or serious medical condition and are asking: “Can workers Laid Off Due to COVID-19 Get Social Security Disability” here’s what you need to know.

 Why Some Workers Laid Off Because of COVID-19 May Turn To Social Security Disability Insurance

 Even in the best of times, unemployment among disabled individuals is always higher than the non-disabled population.
 According to the Bureau of Labor Statistics, the unemployment rate for disabled people in 2019 was 7.3 percent compared to 3.5 percent overall.

 But recessions have a disproportionate impact on the disabled.
 During the “Great Recession” of 2007-2009, the proportion of individuals with disabilities in the workforce fell by 9 percent, and in 2010, the community faced an unemployment rate of 14.8 percent, compared to a rate of 9.4 for the overall population.

 Workers with disabilities also had a more difficult time finding a job as the economy improved.
 It took nearly 10 years for the community to achieve pre-recession employment rates.
 In difficult economic times, many employers are less willing to invest in special equipment that could possibly be necessary to accommodate workers with disabilities.
 In addition, as many people with disabilities are older Americans, employers might be less likely to hire them because of their age.